 This will involve:

-• Adding a new object to state which stores the current values of the various contact’s edit forms
+which stores the current values of the various contact’s edit forms - Updating your

-• Updating your ContactView component to show the edited data
+component to show the edited data - Completing the

 Be careful to make sure that the entered data is not saved until the user actually presses “Save”.
 Also, ensure that validation is performed correctly and any errors are displayed properly.